newtonne/ansible-role-backup/README.md

 backup_storage_options: {}
 backup_retention_options: {}
 backup_consistency_options: {}
-backup_hooks_options:
+backup_hooks_options: {}
-  before_backup:
-    - "{{ backup_hooks_directory }}/before.sh"
-  after_backup:
-    - "{{ backup_hooks_directory }}/after.sh"
-  on_error:
-    - "{{ backup_hooks_directory }}/error.sh"
 ```
 These variables can be used to supply extra configuration to `borgmatic`, such as the encryption passphrase for the `borg` repo or additional/alternative hook scripts/commands.
-See the [borgmatic schema](https://projects.torsion.org/witten/borgmatic/src/branch/master/borgmatic/config/schema.yaml) for the complete list of config options.
+See the [borgmatic schema](https://projects.torsion.org/borgmatic-collective/borgmatic/src/tag/1.5.20/borgmatic/config/schema.yaml) for the complete list of config options.

 ```
 backup_hooks_globlist: hooks/*
 ```
 The glob patterns that the fileglob lookup will use to find hook scripts on the control machine.
-Don't remove the default item if you wish to use the hooks in the role's files/hooks directory.

 ```
 backup_hooks_directory: /etc/borgmatic/hooks